Rade58/next-postgres-playground/README.md

     }),
   ],
   adapter: Adapters.Prisma.Adapter({ prisma: prismaClient }),
-  // THIS IS NOT REQUIRED, BUT I SETTED IT
+  // THIS IS NOT REQUIRED, BUT I SETTED IT (INSIDE .env.local)
   // JUST THINK OF SOME SECRET AND SET IT INSIDE .env.local
   secret: process.env.SECRET
 };